SHOWING 1 - 1 OF 1 RESULTS

-All animals belonging to military personnel must be registered with the Veterinary Treatment Facility (VTF).
+All animals belonging to military personnel must be registered with the veterinary treatment facility.
 Rabies vaccination is required upon registration if due.
-German Category 1 and 2 dogs that have passed the temperament test must be registered with the German Rathaus.
+German class 1 and 2 dogs that have passed the temperament test must be registered with the German Rathaus.

 All pets must be registered within two weeks of arrival in the community.
 Pets are not required to be seen by the veterinarian to be registered on post.
-However, owners must bring pets' health record and signed proof of recent rabies vaccination (by a veterinarian) to the clinic.
+However, owners must bring the pet's health record and signed proof of recent rabies vaccination (by a veterinarian) to the clinic.

-There is a Veterinary Clinic on the Installation.
-Services are limited and a list of local kennels and veterinarians is available at the clinic.
-Pet Boarding and Billeting: There are only a few designated rooms for owners of pets.
+There are only a few designated rooms for owners of pets.
 Please call official lodging for the cost of pet rooms.
 The closest kennel is on the outskirts of Vilseck.
-The next kennels are in Amberg and Weiden (25 km).
+The next closest are in Amberg and Weiden (25 km).

-Particular problems (health) for pets in the area: Parasites, especially ticks, are of primary concern in Bavaria.
-All animals must be vaccinated against Rabies virus and it is recommended that all dogs and cats receive annual vaccination against primary/core viruses as well.
+There are particular health problems, specific to the area, for pets.
+Parasites, especially ticks, are of primary concern in Bavaria.
+All animals must be vaccinated against rabies virus, and it is recommended that all dogs and cats receive annual vaccination against primary/core viruses, as well.
 It is recommended that all animals living on or off post be microchipped.
 Should an unaccompanied animal be brought to the veterinary clinic, it will be sent to the German Tierheim if we cannot establish the identity of the owner.

 Dog Breeds Restricted in Bavaria